-34. It is therefore recommended that any negotiations around providing banking self-service functionality are separated from the BF2 fee repricing.
-35. We will indicate to the Banks our intent to engage them in a mutually beneficial proposition by middle of 2019 with a set of transactions fees that reflect the operational benefits self-service brings to all parties.
+34. It is therefore recommended that any negotiations around providing banking self-service functionality are separated from the BF2 IRRELEVANT 35.
+We will indicate to the Banks our intent to IRRELEVANT beneficial proposition by middle of 2019 with a IRRELEVANT IRRELEVANT.